 Prospective California contractors looking to become licensed for the first time, or existing contractors looking to add a new classification are often overwhelmed by a complicated process that can include lengthy applications and processing times, state administered examinations and background checks just to name a few.
-To help simplify the process, this guide will help consolidate many of the resources a new contractor may need while navigating the licensing process.
+To help simplify the process, this guide will consolidate many of the resources a new contractor may need while navigating the CSLB license process.

-Prospective applicants thinking of getting their contractors license can begin the licensing process by visiting the Contractors State License Board website here and reviewing the steps and requirements needed to become licensed.
+Prospective applicants thinking of getting their contractors license can begin the licensing process by visiting the Contractors State License Board website and reviewing the steps and requirements needed to become licensed.
 After reviewing this information, it may be a good idea to contact the license board directly with any follow up questions.
 Their information is below.

 CSLB Phone Number: Dial 1-800-321-2752 and then choose option 1, then option 2, and then option 9 to speak with a live person and bypass the automated system.

 Contractors State License Board